vojinpavlovic/tssl_bl_srv/readme.md

 # ☀ TSSL Bannerlord Server
-TSSL is a customizable Bannerlord server setup that allows you to quickly deploy a dedicated server using Docker.
-This guide provides instructions for setting up the server on both local and remote machines, as well as automating the build and deployment process using GitHub Actions.
+TSSL is a dockerized Bannerlord server setup that allows you to quickly deploy a dedicated server.
+This guide provides instructions for setting up the server manually, as well as automating the build and deployment process using GitHub Actions and Docker.

 ---